ryu1kn/vscode-partial-diff/README.md

 **NOTE:**

-* A diff will be shown only after selecting comparision text first (using `Select Text for Compare`)
+* A diff will be shown only after selecting comparison text first (using `Select Text for Compare`)
 * Executing the `Select Text for Compare` or `Compare Text with Previous Selection` command without selecting any text will use the entire text of the current file

 ## Keyboard Shortcuts